Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Limit: None

 #### -=[ Money: Savings ]=-
 This is a nest egg of money you've set aside and saved up over time.
 For each rank, you have 100 Ryo that you can spend as you please.
 This money cannot be refunded or replenished; used or broken items are simply lost.
+Items with the 'Consumable' tag may not be purchased with Savings.

 - Base Cost: 2
 - Scale: 0
-- Limit: None
+- Limit: 5% of your Total XP
+- Special: *Items with the Consumable tag may not be purchased with Savings*.
+XP spent on Savings does not count against the XP Cap (but is spent, like normal).
+Thus, if had 2550 XP, with the XP Cap at 2500, and had spent 100 XP in Savings, you could earn and spend an additional 50 XP, as the 100 spent on Savings did not count against the cap (but had been spent, like normal).

 #### -=[ Bingo Book ]=-
 The bingo book is a pocket-sized book put out by each village, with information on missing nin and enemy ninja of note.
 This information includes their bounties, their reputation, and any abilities which the village may be willing to publicize.
 Having this ability means you keep an up-to-date copy of the bingo book; you can steal someone else's, but they generally get updated every few months.